MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-dev-overview.md

 For information about AL language changes, see [Differences in the Dynamics NAV Development Environments](newdev-differences.md)

 ## In-client designer
 The in-client designer works in the client itself allowing design of pages using a drag-and-drop interface.
-The in-client designer allows building extensions in the client itself by rearranging fields, adding existing fields, and previewing the page design.
+The in-client designer allows building extensions in the client itself by rearranging fields, adding fields, and previewing the page design.
 For more information, see [Using the Dynamics NAV In-Client Designer](newdev-inclient-designer.md).

 ## Compiling and deploying
 Extensions are compiled as .navm package files.
 The .navm package file can be deployed to the [!INCLUDE[nav_server_md](includes/nav_server_md.md)].
 A .navm package contains the various artifacts that deliver the new functionality to the [!INCLUDE[navnow_md](includes/navnow_md.md)] deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.